SteveTheDragonGames/DumpsterDash/README.md

 Dumpster Dash is a 2D action-platformer built in Unity, where you play as a trash-hopping coyote dodging rats, battling raccoons, and looting junk from every dumpster in sight.
 Fast-paced, silly, and strangely heartfelt, this game is a love letter to retro arcade chaos with a modern furry flair.

+> 🌀 **Preliminary Build:** Dumpster Dash is still in early development.
+All visuals, characters, and trash treasures are evolving — nothing here is final or licensed for reuse.
+Ask before looting, wanderer.

 🎮 Features:
 🌆 Urban cartoon battlegrounds with hand-drawn sprite animation